Company town: Decline of American company towns

-Furthermore, the accessibility of the working class to private transport also marked a step of equality as they had previously only been accessible to the wealthy.
 As access to surrounding municipalities increased, residents of company towns gained access to an increasing amount of government-funded public resources such as schools, libraries, and parks.
-Accordingly, there was no longer a need for the amenities of company towns which, prior to welfare capitalism, had previously been unattainable to the working class.
+Accordingly, there was no longer a need for the amenities of company towns which, before welfare capitalism, had previously been unattainable to the working class.

-This new-found freedom saw a change in the mindset of workers who began to look on welfare capitalism as demeaning rather than an incentive.
-Accordingly, many employees began to request additional pay in lieu of welfare programs.
-This was well received by some employers as the idea of ‘laissez-faire’ individualism, which promoted entrepreneurial virtues of hard-work being rewarded rather than direct charity, began to shape new-age paternalism.
+This was well received by some employers as the idea of 'laissez-faire' individualism, which promoted entrepreneurial virtues of hard work being rewarded rather than direct charity, began to shape new-age paternalism.

-Modernization and the increase in material well-being had also lessened the perceived need for paternalism and moral reform.
-Consequently, the economic downturn of the early 1930s saw some businesses do away with employee welfare schemes to reduce costs.
-However, the Roosevelt Administration's New Deal dealt the final blow to end American company towns by raising minimum wages, encouraging industrial self-governance, and pushing for the owners of company towns to "consider the question of plans for eventual employee ownership of homes".
-To a lesser extent the New Deal also reduced the need for employee housing by transforming housing finance to a lower-interest, lower-deposit system making home ownership more accessible to the working class.
+The Roosevelt administration's New Deal dealt the final blow to end American company towns by raising minimum wages, encouraging industrial self-governance, and pushing for the owners of company towns to "consider the question of plans for eventual employee ownership of homes".